cse5391-ff/05-coders-choice/README.md

 - Ngrok

 ## Environment Variables
-In the project root, create a secrets.env file for docker-compose with the following keys:
 - TWILIO_ACCOUNT_SID
 - TWILIO_AUTH_TOKEN
 - NGROK_AUTH
 - NGROK_SUBDOMAIN
 - NGROK_PORT=skydock:80

-[Note to @pragdave] This secrets.env file and the phone number to text commands can be found [here](https://github.com/lchansen/skydock_secrets)
+[Note to @pragdave] This secrets.env file and the phone number to text commands can be found in [in the skydock_secrets repo](https://github.com/lchansen/skydock_secrets).
+If you recursively clone submodules, it will appear in this repo's root automatically with no further action required.

 ## Runnning the Progam
 `docker-compose up`

 [Note to @pragdave] If you have some running containers you wish to experiment on, feel free.
-Else, you can spool up some containers by running an app I found (Github: dockersamples/example-voting-app) by typing `docker-compose up` in the sample_containers directory.
+Else, you can spool up some containers by running this app I found (Github: dockersamples/example-voting-app) by typing `docker-compose up` in the "sample_containers" directory.

 ## Using the Program
 As long as your mobile phone is confirmed to reveive SMS messages from the Twilio service, you may send the following commands:
 ```
 get containers

-logs <container friendly name> # Replies with a MMS image of log tail
+logs <container name> # Replies with a MMS image of log's tail

-system
+system # Display system status

 start <container name>